School of Sanctuary award and EAL Provision

-Blaise High School is a School of Sanctuary
+Blaise High School – A Bristol City School of Sanctuary

 We are extremely proud that Blaise High School has been awarded School of Sanctuary Status by empowering EAL students to achieve their full potential, promoting equality of opportunity, and delivering a broad and balanced curriculum.
 We ensure that all students feel welcome, safe and valued, and able to fulfil their ambitions.

-We will ensure that students with EAL are assessed as soon as they arrive in the school and receive the appropriate support in the school to acquire the English language skills, they need to fully access the curriculum as quickly and effectively as possible.
+We ensure that students with EAL are assessed as soon as they arrive at school and receive the appropriate support in the school to acquire the English language skills they need to fully access the curriculum as quickly and effectively as possible.